Greg Barker, Baron Barker of Battle: House of Commons

 Barker was at first unsuccessful in his attempts to be elected to Parliament when he contested the safe Labour seat of Eccles in Greater Manchester, where he was defeated by Ian Stewart.
 Barker then became the deputy chairman of Tooting Conservative Association and an advisor to Conservative MP David Willetts.

 In 2001, Barker became the MP for Bexhill and Battle after the retirement of the sitting Conservative MP, Charles Wardle.
-Barker's nomination by the Conservative Party was hotly debated when sitting MP and former Home Office minister Charles Wardle accused Barker of being disingenuous about his business career and after the election, formally requesting new Conservative Party Leader Iain Duncan Smith to investigate possible links between Barker and the infamous Russian billionaire Boris Berezovsky.
-Wardle supported Nigel Farage (who later became the Leader of the United Kingdom Independence Party), but Barker won the safe seat securing over 10,500 votes ahead of the Liberal Democrat candidate, Stephen Hardy.
+He won the safe seat securing over 10,500 votes ahead of the Liberal Democrat candidate, Stephen Hardy.

-Close to Conservative leader David Cameron, Barker, in his capacity as Shadow Environment Minister (which he served in from 2005-2008), accompanied Cameron on his trip to the Arctic Circle in April 2006 for a fact-finding mission about global warming.

-In April 2011, Barker was filmed addressing an audience at the Moore School of Business at the University of South Carolina, during which he said of the Conservative-led British government: "We are making cuts that Margaret Thatcher, back in the 1980s, could only have dreamed of."

-Barker was implicated in the 2009 MPs' expenses scandal for his purchase and sale of London flats; this led to widespread outrage from tax payers.